 Define Your Values

-For instance, if you value contribution in your business from the get-go, you never find yourself in a position of aimless burnout, because you’re doing something you believe in and that you believe helps the world.
-If you value people showing respect for your time from the beginning, then you don’t even bother getting phone numbers of women who aren’t that excited to talk to you or who seem unreliable.
+If you value contribution in your business from the get-go, you never find yourself in a position of aimless burnout, because you’re doing something you believe in and that you believe helps the world.
+If you value people showing respect for your time from the beginning, then you don’t even bother getting phone numbers of people who aren’t that excited to talk to you or who seem unreliable.

 People who do not define their values concretely end up drifting around in life, pulled in the direction of any external validation they get their hands on.

 They get a nice job out of college because that’s what their parents always pressured them to do.
-They commit to a girl because she’s the prettiest one who makes herself available.
-They start a business project so they can get enough money to match their friends’ purchases.
-They deal with manipulative and disrespectful behavior from their partner because they’re afraid of being single again.
+They commit to someone because they’re the nicest/prettiest/smartest/richest one who makes themselves available.
+They take a job so they can get enough money to match their friends’ purchases.
+They put up with manipulative and disrespectful behavior from their partner because they’re afraid of being single again.

 This is why I think everybody, at some point, should sit down and hammer out some of these values for themselves.
 I’ve been having most of my consultation clients do this lately and it’s been helping them a lot.